PDConSec/vsc-print/doc/manual.md

 ## Printing source code

+No, you can't have the same syntax colouring scheme as the editor.
+For starters many people use dark mode.
+A dark mode colour scheme won't work on white paper.
+Even if it did, VS Code does not make this information accessible through any API.
+It's impossible, and even if we could do it we still wouldn't discriminate against people who use dark mode.

 Using the `Colour Scheme` setting you can specify the colour scheme used for syntax colouring.
 Choices are limited to light themes because printers use white paper.

 If you print the active document and there is a multi-line selection, only the selection is printed.